The benefits of immunizing your child

 • Countries outside of Canada

-It is safer to get the vaccine than to get the disease.
-Here are things you should know:
+Yes, vaccines are very safe.
+It is safer to get the vaccine than to get the disease it prevents.
+Here are some things you should know about vaccines:

-• Children with a fever may have a seizure, but this rarely happens and these seizures do not do any harm.
-For more information on febrile seizures, also known as fever seizures, see HealthLinkBC File #112 Febrile Seizures (Fever Seizures).
+• Children with a fever may have a seizure, but this is rare.
+These seizures are generally not harmful.
+For more information on febrile seizures, also known as fever seizures, visit HealthLinkBC File #112 Febrile seizures (fever seizures)

 What happens if my child does not get immunized?

-Vaccines work very well when most parents choose to get them for their children.
-However, at times large groups of parents have chosen not to immunize their children.
-When this happens, the diseases come back quickly and lots of children get sick and some die.
+Vaccines work very well when most parents get their children immunized.
+However, some parents have chosen not to immunize their children.
+When this happens, preventable diseases can come back quickly and many children can get sick.
+Some children may even die.
 This has happened in Canada, England, Sweden, Japan and other countries.
-Get all your child’s vaccines and get them on time.
+Make sure your child gets all their vaccines and gets them on time.